 Associate/Class Actions, Commercial Litigation

 Flora Yu is an associate lawyer at Waddell Phillips.
-Since joining our firm as a second-year summer student, she has been practising primarily in class actions, state/police accountability, and commercial litigation.
-From her time at Waddell Phillips and her previous experience at another leading class actions firm, she has established herself as a trial veteran with a strong knowledge of civil evidence.
+Since joining our firm as a second-year summer student, she has been practising primarily in state/police accountability, defamation, commercial litigation, and class actions.
+From her time at Waddell Phillips and her previous experience at another leading litigation firm, she has established herself as a trial veteran who takes her professional integrity and client service seriously.

-As a graduate of the McGill University’s Faculty of Law, Flora is proficient in both the common law and the Québec civil law.
+As a graduate of the McGill University’s Faculty of Law, Flora is proficient in both the common law and the Civil Code of Québec.
 During her time at law school, she taught a full-credit course entitled “Legal Reasoning and Persuasion” to help law students develop effective strategies and techniques for legal advocacy.
 Flora competed in the Warren K. Winkler Class Actions Moot and served as Senior Advocate at Student Advocacy, where she used her legal skills to represent and advise students in disputes with the university administration.
 She also served as Senior Editor of the McGill Journal of Sustainable Development Law.

 In 2021, Flora was awarded the Federation of Asian Canadian Lawyers’ Omatsu Scholarship in recognition of her achievements.